Talcum Powder Lawsuits

 - $4.7 Billion (July 2018).
 A St. Louis jury awarded 22 women and their families nearly $4.7 billion in damages.
 The jury determined that the women had developed ovarian cancer while using talcum powder because Johnson & Johnson failed to disclose health risks.
 The verdict included $550 million in actual damages and more than $4 billion in punitive awards.

 Many talcum powder verdicts have included shockingly high punitive awards.
 This indicates that juries believe that Johnson & Johnson knew about the link between its talc products and cancer.
-At least 12,000 talcum powder lawsuits are still pending in state and federal courts across the country.
+At least 18,000 talcum powder lawsuits are still pending in state and federal courts across the country.
 Losses at trial may encourage the company to settle the majority of these cases privately.
+In fact, in 2019, Johnson & Johnon did begin to settle many cases to avoid trials and verdicts.

 How Does Talcum Powder Cause Ovarian Cancer?